+31 (0)73 220 2000 | info@brandcompliance.com

 After the corrective actions have been taken, it must be checked whether the actions have worked.
 If the nonconformity no longer occurs under the same circumstances, the corrective actions taken have worked and the nonconformity can be closed.
 If the corrective actions have not worked sufficiently, you may not have identified the correct root cause.

-In the closing meeting of the audit, any nonconformities that the Lead Auditor has found during the audit will be communicated to you.
+In the closing meeting of the audit, any nonconformities within the management system that the Lead Auditor has found during the audit will be communicated to you.
 You will receive a nonconformity form that you must complete.
 This nonconformity form must be submitted to the Lead Auditor within a specified period, for both major and minor nonconformities.

 Of course, you are allowed to handle the nonconformities faster than the agreed terms.
 For example, you would like to receive your certificate as soon as possible?
 Then you can speed up the process of solving the nonconformities and submit the forms earlier.
 Agree with your auditor about the options for assessing your forms.